|

-In the beginning, I began home school because my first born is a tease.
-He loves a joke and he adores laughing, but sometimes he didn’t know what his limit should be.
+I started homeschooling because my firstborn is a tease.
+He loves a joke and adores laughing, but sometimes he doesn’t know what his limit is.
 I felt he needed more maturity before venturing out into the world without me.

 Once we started, I didn’t want to quit.
 I love spending time with my children.
 They are my friends.
 They are unique.
 And I love knowing them in every situation.